The Art of Resilience With Dr. Zelana Montminy

 Positive psychology is the science of what makes life worth living.
 Experts study the art of happiness—how to get there and stay there, if only for a moment.
 Dr. Zelana Montminy is one such expert.
 As a clinical psychologist and best-selling author, this mental health professional borrows from a hybrid of influences like cognitive-behavioral therapy and mindfulness to help others achieve resilience and reach their full potential.
-We sit down and talk the mind-body connection, psychology for kids, and how to find the right therapist for you.
+Because we can always use a touch of mindfulness and self-care, we’re revisiting our discussion where we covered the mind-body connection, psychology for kids, and how to find the right therapist for you.

 - Rip & Tan: What do you do and what are you passionate about?